Bibliography for Tracing French Noble Families

 Molière poked fun in his plays at bourgeois gentlemen who made money in lucrative positions and then tried to pass themselves off as nobles.
 They are important to us because many of our noble ancestors you will find trace back to an grandfather who was ennobled because of his office.
 The son would try to pass as a noble and the grandson would usually succeed at the charade.
 By time the family arrived in New France, they might have been passing as bona fide nobles for several generations.
 One of the important ways to enhance your families noble pretensions was to make sure your son married the daughter of a true noble family.
 The downwardly mobile noble would allow his daughter to marry the upwardly mobile bourgeois's son and thus we gain a gateway to the ancient nobility.

 Families that became noble through holding offices were called nobles of the robe, or "robins," in contrast to those hereditary nobles with ancient lineages who were called nobles of the sword.
 Office holders tended to insure that their sons would inherit their office and after a generation or two the nobility attached to the office was now firmly afixed to the family.
-The sovereign courts were the most important.
+For some positions nobility was granted to the office holder after serving for a set number of years, usually 20, while for other positions, both a father and a son had to serve for a set period before being considered nobles.
+The sovereign courts were the most important positions for acquiring noble status.
 These included the royal or king's council, Chambres des comptes (Court of Finances), Cour des aides (Court of the Aids Taxes), Cour des monnaies (Currency Court), the various provincial Parlements, and the most prestigeous of them all the Parlement de Paris.
 Other important magistrates included the officials in the Bureau de ville of Paris, which would include the Prévôte des marchands (the mayor), the Échevins (the aldermen), and the Conseillers de ville.

 Blanchard, François [or Guillaume].
 "Les généalogie des présidents du Parlement de Paris et des conseillers du Parlement de Paris jusqu'en 1712."
 36 mss. vols. on 4 microfilm reels, 0656806-0656809, Family History Library.